FortiFlex Workshop

 Step 4: Entitlement Management via API

-Let’s look at stopping and re-activating entitlements via the API
+Let’s look at modifying entitlements via the API

 • Open the Stop request from the Entitlements folder in the collection